Ready to go from surviving walks to leading them? Lorrie works in North Kingstown, RI and nationwide online.

 At Coaching Canine Companions, we redefine the human-canine relationship using cutting-edge neuroscience, energy balancing, and holistic wellness — building partnerships, not programs.

-Explore the Science →The Dog Knows the Way — the moment Lorrie stopped training and started returning to what was already there.
+The Dog Knows the Way — the moment Lorrie stopped training and started returning to what was already there.

 The signals most handlers miss before the reaction.
 Learn to read them — and what to do when you catch them.
 Lorrie reads every reply personally.